Henriquepb22/js-algorithms-data-structure/README.md

 ### Time complexity

-The time complexity is how the runtime of a algorithm will change if the input size increase/decrease, to classify a algorithm we count the `inputs X operations` changes to check if it grows **constant, linear or exponential**.
+The time complexity is how the runtime of a algorithm will change if the input size increase/decrease, to classify a algorithm we count the `inputs X operations` changes to check if it grows **constant, linear, exponential or logarithmic**.

-#### Constant
+#### Constant - O(1)

-Constant or O(1): changing the input won't change the numbers of operations
+Changing the input won't change the numbers of operations

 *example:*
 ```javascript